v0.0.1-alpha

 ai-service 8005 PostgreSQL + pgvector Spring AI RAG pipeline, embeddings, SSE chat streaming, Ollama / OpenAI

-identity-service 8006 PostgreSQL 16 Keycloak OAuth2/OIDC integration, ABAC policies, API keys, tenant management
+identity-service 8006 PostgreSQL 16 Keycloak OAuth2/OIDC, role-based access (Administrator, Data Owner, Steward, Governance), user provisioning with Keycloak sync, API keys, tenant management

 Event Topology